walsung/tf-splunk-az/README.md

 4. Sometimes Azure may get stucked when creating the container.
 It shows the container as "Creating" or "Pending" status, and then you will need to manually delete the pending containers and re-run `terraform apply` again.
 ![Screenshot](screenshots/creating.png)

 5. When you `terraform apply`, you see message "Error: Apply not allowed for workspaces with a VCS connection".
 It means that your workspace has been synced with Github versioning control.
-You have to log in Terraform Cloud, go to 'Runs', find the "curent run" labeled with "Needs Confirmation" to manually click on 'Apply' button
+You have to log in Terraform Cloud to manage the confirmations.
+Go to 'Runs', find the "curent run" labeled with "Needs Confirmation" to manually click on 'Apply' button
 ![Screenshot](screenshots/manual_apply.png)

+6. Unable to `terraform destroy` after VCS is set up.
+Log in Terraform Cloud, go to Settings > Destruction and Deletion > Queue destroy plan.
+Will need to go back to 'Runs' and then 'Confirm & Apply'